Research Excellence Fund (REF) - Mentoring Grants

 - Obtain letter of support from the appropriate Chair(s) and include with the final proposal.

-- Submit one (1) copy of the final proposal, including the letter of support from the Chair(s) and the letter of support from the mentor, to the appropriate Dean for review – the Dean will submit their letter of support directly to the VP Research office, Attn: Cathy Codere.
+- Submit one copy of the final proposal, including the letter of support from the Chair(s) and the letter of support from the mentor, to the appropriate Dean for review—the Dean will submit their letter of support directly to the VP Research Office, Attn: Cathy Codere.

-- Please submit the Required Elements Checklist, Transmittal Form and Proposal as pdf files to Cathy Codere (firstname.lastname@example.org).
+- Please submit the Required Elements Checklist, Transmittal Form and Proposal as one PDF file to email@example.com.

 If you need to make a modification to your REF award end date or budget, please send a completed Request for Modification Form (see resources box on this page) via email to firstname.lastname@example.org.
 The form should provide a justification for the requested change and be signed by the required individuals.
 Please send the document as a PDF file.